Mighty8Mike/Automated-Mobile-Telecoms-Charts-and-Presentation/README.md

 - Additional key indicators including Market Size and Penetration Rate
 - Dynamic chart creation (line, bar, stacked diagram, 100% stacked diagram, pie, scatter plot)
 - Chart preview on a screen for visibility to decise, which slides might be used for which slide
 - Compilation and saving of slides.
-The Project was designed to handle 4 automated PowerPoint slide layouts generation - 1.
-Title/Divider, 2.
-Executive Summary/Conclusions, 3.
-2-chart layout and 3-slide layout.
+The Project was designed to handle 4 automated PowerPoint slide layouts generation -
+    1. Title/Divider,
+    2. Executive Summary/Conclusions,
+    3. 2-chart layout and
+    4. 3-slide layout.
     That was sufficient for the purposes of the Project.
-The textboxes wer left blank to be fillled in in POwerPoint directly because it is more practical.
+The textboxes were left blank to be fillled in in PowerPoint directly because it is more practical.
 - Compilation and editing of PowerPoint presentations, including compiling slides in to a newly saved pptx presentation or adding slides to an existing presentation.